sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 semver = 16384
 ~~~

-The following describes each child item of the concise-swid-tag group.
+The following describes each member of the concise-swid-tag root map.

 - global-attributes: A list of items including an optional language definition to support the
 processing of text-string values and an unbounded set of any-attribute items.
 Described in {{model-global-attributes}}.

-- tag-id (label 0): A textual identifier uniquely referencing a (composite) software component.
+- tag-id (index 0): A textual identifier uniquely referencing a (composite) software component.
 The tag
 identifier MUST be globally unique.
 There are no strict guidelines on
 how this identifier is structured, but examples include a 16 byte GUID (e.g.
 class 4 UUID) {{RFC4122}}, or a text string appended to a DNS domain name to ensure uniqueness across organizations.

-- tag-version (label 12): An integer value that indicates if a specific release of a software component has more than
+- tag-version (index 12): An integer value that indicates if a specific release of a software component has more than
 one tag that can represent that specific release.
 Typically, the initial value of this field is set to 0, and the value is monotonically increased for subsequent tags produced for the same software component release.
 This value is changed when a
 CoSWID tag producer creates and releases an incorrect tag that they subsequently
 want to fix, but no underlying changes have been made to the product the CoSWID tag